GENI-NSF/geni-tools/README-omni.txt

  nicknames.
 This means nicknames are case insensitive, and must be looked up that way. (ticket # 218)
  - Print error if certificate or key file is empty (ticket #210)
+ - Avoid exception if no live AMs are found (ticket #221)

 New in v2.1:
  - Fix ugly error on createslice error (ticket #192)